ACODDERR/BFSI-APP/README.md

-A full-stack music application consisting of:
+A full-stack Insurance claim application consisting of: